datatrans/secure-fields-sample/react-example-initTokenize/README.md

 Further information can be found in the [PCI Proxy Documentation](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes).

+**Note**: If you are not a PCI Proxy customer, check out our other [offizial Secure Fields examples](https://github.com/datatrans/secure-fields-sample/tree/master/react-example-init)

 ## Usage

 Visit the [online demo](https://datatrans.github.io/secure-fields-sample/pciproxy-examples) or clone this repository.